Summer Undergraduate Research Program - MSU

 Brandizzi Lab

-The main goal of our summer research project is the evaluation of Mixed-Linkage Glucan (MLG) in engineered bioenergy sorghum in the field at the MSU agricultural farms.
-Utilizing first generation sorghum hybrid lines, we will estimate MLG content and biomass production.
-This work will include monitoring growth, conducting biochemical plant cell wall analysis, genotyping sorghum hybrid lines, and engaging in molecular cloning.
-This integrated work aims at providing a complete overview of plant engineering work, including field work experience and the opportunity to discover various lab techniques.
+Project description: The main goal of our summer research project is to evaluate Mixed-Linkage Glucan (MLG) in genetically modified sorghum.
+Utilizing the first generation of MLG-engineered sorghum lines through synthetic biology and CRISPR technology, we will estimate MLG content, biomass production, and programmed gene expression.
+This work will include monitoring growth, conducting biochemical plant cell wall analysis, genotyping sorghum transgenic lines, and engaging in molecular cloning.
+This integrated work aims to provide a complete overview of plant engineering, including fieldwork experience and the opportunity to discover various lab techniques.

 Kravchenko Lab